What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Weighing less than 1 ounce (26g), they feature dynamic bass, higher volume, and less vibration (a slight tickle common to bone conduction) compared to other bone conduction models.

-They can connect with two devices at the same time, which might not be important for cycling but makes them versatile for working
+They can connect with two devices at the same time, which might not be important for cycling but makes them versatile for work.

-As we already said, bone conduction headphones can’t replicate the amazing bass of an expensive pair of earbuds or headphones.
+As we already said, bone-conduction headphones can’t replicate the amazing bass of an expensive pair of earbuds or headphones.
 That said, when wearing earplugs these things easily sound at least as good as a “decent” pair of headphones (like $20-40 range, more than adequate unless you are an audiophile).
-They are still the best-sounding bone conduction cycling headphones up to date (2020).
+They are still the best-sounding bone-conduction cycling headphones up to date (2021).

-Without the earplugs in, with open ears alert to your surroundings, The Aftershoz Aeropex sound similar to stock Apple iPhone earbuds, maybe a bit less bass.
+Without the earplugs in, with open ears alert to your surroundings, the Shokz OpenRun sounds similar to stock Apple iPhone earbuds, maybe with a bit less bass.

 Specifications